RayAndrade/TheRayCode/Java/Factory/F2/script.md

 Following //  https://www.youtube.com/watch?v=ub0DXaeV6hA <br/>
 start at 2:20 <br/>

-We want the ability to choose and create a class object from a family of objects that share a common interface at runtime.
+The Factory method lets a class defer instantiation to subclasses.
-That is what the factory pattern can provice for us.
+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

-In this demonstration will simulate a battle between 2 UFO ships that would share a common super class
+In this demonstration will simulate a battle using an EnemyShip interface or share a common super class

 We start by createing a class we call * **EnemyShip**. **EnemyShip** will be an abstract class.
 ```java